 This mode uses shared trees.
 It is used in sparse environment such as WAN.

 Flooding is simplest method packet forwarding.
-When a packet is received routers send it to all the interfaces except the one on which it was received.
-This creates too much burden on the network and lots of duplicate packet wandering in the network.
+When a packet is received, the routers send it to all the interfaces except the one on which it was received.
+This creates too much burden on the network and lots of duplicate packets wandering in the network.

-TTL (Time to Live) can be used to avoid infinite looping of packets.
+Time to Live (TTL) can be used to avoid infinite looping of packets.
 There exists another approach for flooding, which is called Selective Flooding to reduce the overhead on the network.
-In this method router does not flood out on all interfaces, but selective ones.
+In this method, the router does not flood out on all the interfaces, but selective ones.